Ancona 10

 ‘Well, it’s funny you should say that but the sewers of the city are one of its most astonishing features,’ Michael replied.
 ‘I read once that the Cloaca Maxima is one of the world’s earliest sewage systems.
 It was constructed in 600 BC, you know.’

-Richard just laughed, slapped his thighs and lent across to the next seat.
+Richard just laughed, slapped his thighs and leaned across to the next seat.
 He said, ‘My friend here wants to spend the rest of the holiday going down the sewers.
 He thinks that’s a better way of sightseeing than wandering around all these bloody ruins above the ground.’

 The person in the next seat peered at Michael but he was busy reading the leaflet he had been given at the catacombs.
 The coach arrived outside the hotel and the party filed in to get ready for the evening event.
 At dinner, the boys were given a table with an elderly German couple who spoke no English.
 As they waded through an incredibly large bowl of tomato soup, Richard said, ‘Really Michael, I wish you would try to cheer up a bit.
 We are supposed to be here to enjoy ourselves, not spend all the time reading silly leaflets and studying history.
 You make me despair sometimes.’